minetest-mods-camp/witches/README.md

     * Mobs Redo git repository:  https://notabug.org/TenPlus1/mobs_redo

 ## Optional Mods:
-* Protection to prevent Witches from placing cottages in protected areas!
+* protector (or similar) - to prevent Witches from placing cottages in protected areas!

 * Any mobs from any mobs mod attacking Witches may be turned into a sheep!